Highlights from the Ratings and Financial Report for International Paper Company (IP)

-International Paper Company (NYSE:IP) went down by -0.84% from its latest closing price compared to the recent 1-year high of $47.64.
-The company’s stock price has collected -2.24% of loss in the last five trading sessions.
-Press Release reported on 09/08/20 that International Paper Announces Cash Tender Offer For Any and All of its Outstanding 3.000% Notes due 2027 and Up to the Waterfall Tender Cap (as defined below) of its Outstanding 3.650% Notes due 2024 and 3.800% Notes due 2026
+International Paper Company (NYSE:IP) went up by 2.13% from its latest closing price compared to the recent 1-year high of $47.64.
+The company’s stock price has collected 11.66% of gains in the last five trading sessions.
+Press Release reported 23 hours ago that International Paper Announces Expiration and Results of Any and All Tender Offer for its Outstanding 3.000% Notes due 2027 and Waterfall Tender Cap for its Waterfall Tender Offer

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.